Fones Cliffs Conservation

 For years, the Chesapeake Conservancy has been working with partners such as the U.S. Fish & Wildlife Service and others to conserve this Chesapeake treasure.
 In June 2019, partners gathered to celebrate the protection of 252 acres which were added to the Rappahannock River Valley National Wildlife Refuge for permanent protection thanks to funding from the Land and Water Conservation Fund that Chesapeake Conservancy helped to secure.
 Thanks to The Conservation Fund and the United States Fish and Wildlife Service, this parcel will be protected from development and will add opportunities for hiking and bird-watching.

 The entire conservation community and the public can rightfully celebrate this tremendous accomplishment.
 However, now is not the time for complacency.
-An adjoining 968 acres remain threatened as the corporate owner seeks to reorganize under Chapter 11 bankruptcy proceedings.
+An adjoining 968 acres remain threatened as the corporate owner seeks to reorganize under Chapter 11 bankruptcy proceedings, and still faces penalties from the Virginia Department of Environmental Quality for illegally clearing over 13 acres of trees and other vegetation (see Chesapeake Bay Journal article).

 Chesapeake Conservancy will continue our vigilance in monitoring any and all activities related to the proposed development and will continue our strong advocacy for conserving this property and its irreplaceable natural, historical, and cultural values.